TechAurelian/flutter_random_color_tester/README.md

 1. If you don't have the Flutter SDK installed, please visit the official [Flutter](https://docs.flutter.dev/get-started/install) website.

-2. Fetch the latest source code from the master branch.
+2. Fetch the latest source code from the main branch.

 ```
 git clone https://github.com/TechAurelian/flutter_random_color_tester.git